 - Menthol comes from the mint plant.
 It, too, triggers temperature change that can result in pain relief.
 Whereas capsaicin brings a sensation of warmth, menthol produces a cooling sensation.

-While all three oils work great for pain relief, some people are sensitive to capasaicin’s heat-producing sensation.
+While all three oils work great for pain relief, some people are sensitive to capsaicin’s heat-producing sensation.

 Thus products with camphor and menthol are generally the go-to choice for pain treatment.
 They balance one another out and work in synergy to offer powerful relief naturally.

-CBDMEDIC’s Arthritis Pain Relief formulations utiliize OTC monograph active ingredients, menthol and campor, to create create effective pain relief.
+CBDMEDIC’s Arthritis Pain Relief formulations utilize OTC monograph active ingredients, menthol, and camphor, to create effective pain relief.
 We combined additional essential oils in our formulations to enhance the cooling effect.

 Our arthritis cream is our gentle formulation perfect for hands.
-It features a low dose of menthol with the added benefits of tea tree oil, clove oil, peppermint oil, and eucalyptus oil immersed inside of jojoba seed oil, cottonseed oil, and CBD hemp oil to nourish the skin while also tackling your symptoms.
+It features a low dose of menthol with the added benefits of tea tree oil, clove oil, peppermint oil, and eucalyptus oil-immersed inside of jojoba seed oil, cottonseed oil, and CBD hemp oil to nourish the skin while also tackling your symptoms.
+We recommend one performs hand exercises as well in order to see optimal results.

 Our arthritis ointment was designed for a more powerful, longer-lasting treatment than the cream.
 The formulation includes powerful doses of menthol and camphor alongside clove oil, eucalyptus oil, frankincense oil, and lavender oil for the ultimate soothing relief.
 Like the cream, the formulation is fused together with natural emollients such as jojoba seed oil, CBD hemp oil, and cottonseed oil; plus beeswax to promote a well-rounded option for relief without a prescription.